exreplay/vuex-decorators/README.md

 }
 ```

-And because there are no types provided, create the `averjs__vuex-decorators.d.ts` file inside your projects `types` folder which holds the following.
+And because there are no types, create the `averjs__vuex-decorators.d.ts` file inside your projects `types` folder which holds the following.

 ```ts
 declare module '@averjs/vuex-decorators';